Research Day 2024: Celebrating Science!

 In the afternoon, you can immerse yourself in the wonders of our Research Expo in the Auditorium.
 Our esteemed research institutes will unveil their latest discoveries and innovations.

 The final part of the event is the academic ceremony, where Prof. dr. Karen Scrivener (EPFL) and Dr. h.c.
-Martin van den Brink (fASML), our two honorary doctorates, will give a short presentation followed by the decoration ceremony.
+Martin van den Brink (ASML), our two honorary doctorates, will give a short presentation followed by the decoration ceremony.

-We will close the ceremony with the TU/e Awards.
+We will close the ceremony with the TU/e Science Awards.
 Who is our best young researcher, ground-breaking researcher, and who wins the leadership in excellence award?
 Who has written the best PhD and EngD thesis?
 The winner of Talking Science will join us with its pitch on stage.
 Come and show your support for your colleagues!

 Program TU/e Research Day

-• 13:30-14:30: Interactive keynote, Blauwe Zaal Auditorium
+• 13:30-14:30: Interactive keynote Shaping the future with AI, Carlo van de Weijer, Blauwe Zaal Auditorium

-• 16:00-17:30: Ceremony honorary doctorates and TU/e Awards, Blauwe Zaal Auditorium.
+• 16:00-17:30: Ceremony honorary doctorates Karen Scrivener and Martin van den Brink, TU/e Science Awards hosted by Max Birk (winner of Young Researcher Award 2023), Blauwe Zaal Auditorium.

 • 17:30-18:30: Drinks, Auditorium